-Method 1-TIMER STARTS ON RESET = NO. The MPU fail timer starts when the start key is pressed or when the contact input opens.
+Method 1-TIMER STARTS ON RESET = NO. MPU fail timer starts when start key is pressed or when the contact input opens.

 See Figure 4-2 for a block diagram of this method.
 First, any trips or alarms are cleared by pressing the reset key or by momentarily closing the reset contact.
 Before the MPU fail timer is started, and while it is running, the MPU fail trip is overridden.
 When the turbine is ready to be started, the MPU fail timer is started by pressing the start key, or by momentarily opening the contact input.
-The timer expires when it reaches the MPU fail timer expires, the unit trips.
+The timer expires when it reaches the MPU fail timeout value.
+If speed does not exceed the MPU fail set point before the timer expires, the unit trips.
 The MPU fail LED turns on and remains on until the unit is reset.